 Convertible Dinettes.
 Most customized living quarters will give you an option to install a dinette, but before you say yes, make sure it’s convertible.
-Convertible dinettes spend the day as a booth where you can eat, do your taxes, surf the web or whatever strikes your fancy, but fold out at night to sleep several people.
-They’re great if yo
+Convertible dinettes spend the day as a booth where you can eat, do your taxes, or surf the web.
+(Please do NOT do your taxes when you’re on a horse retreat… ugh!)

 Flip-up Counter Extensions.
 Nobody thinks about counter space until there simply isn’t any to work with.
 In many horse trailers with living quarters, counter space is at a premium.
 Flip-up counter extensions that fit on the end of your base cabinets extend your workspace.
 When you’re done cutting vegetables or using them as serving areas, simply wipe them off and fold them back out of the way.

-Pocket Doors.
+Smart Door Design.
 Sure, it’s all fun and games until you discover that your swinging doors are wasting a ton of space that you could be using for a bigger bathroom sink.
 Swap your swinging doors for pocket doors and you’ll free up four to nine square feet of floor space and still have all the privacy horse trailers with living quarters can afford.

 Recessed Cooktop.
 Not to be a stickler about counter space, but you’re really going to wish you had it when you’re camping for weeks at a time and trying to cook and live in your trailer.
 A recessed cooktop has a glass cover that can be pulled over to create an essentially smooth surface, giving you more prep space.
 When you’re ready to cook, just flip it up and hit the gas.

-Removable Ladders.
+Creative Ways to Climb into Sleep Spaces.
 Horse trailers commonly have some kind of bunks installed, especially when it comes to gooseneck horse trailers.
 Tucking these bunks into underused spaces, up against the ceiling or in the gooseneck frees up a lot of room, but there’s always a question of access.
 Solid steps eat up floor space, but removable ladders can be tossed on the bed when you’re not sleeping.